 4. A Fireplace Is a Cost-Effective Heating Solution

-The Truth: A crackling fire on a chilly evening creates a cozy and relaxing atmosphere.
+Truth: A crackling fire on a chilly evening creates a cozy and relaxing atmosphere.
 But that’s where the advantages end.
-Fireplaces help create an ambiance but are not an efficient way to heat your home.
-In fact, they do the opposite
+Fireplaces help create an ambiance, but they are not an efficient way to heat your home.
+In fact, they do the opposite.

 When using a traditional wood-burning fireplace, much of the heat generated by the fire escapes through the chimney.
-Additionally, fireplaces can draw warm air from other parts of your house, which can cause your HVAC system to work even harder.
-For the best of both worlds (fire and efficient heating), we recommend installing glass doors or a heat exchanger to your existing fireplace.
+Fireplaces can also draw warm air from other parts of your house, which can cause your HVAC system to work even harder.
+For the best of both worlds (fire and efficient heating), we recommend installing glass doors or a heat exchanger on your existing fireplace.

 5. Space Heaters Are Cheaper Than Central Heating